cfontana0/cfontana0/README.md

 # 💫 About Me:
 Hey, hey, hey!
 So, you've stumbled upon a software engineer who's been at this game for over a decade now.
-Picture me rolling up my sleeves in the bustling world of startups from all corners of the globe - yeah, that's me in a nutshell. <br><br>As a whizz in the technical lead department, I've got a knack for gathering together all the puzzle pieces that make a new product or service.
-I'm your guy for testing the waters in the market, making sure our ideas aren't just awesome but also sell like hotcakes.
-And what's more?
-Innovation and I are BFFs.<br><br>Now, let's chat about my pet projects.
+Picture me rolling up my sleeves in the bustling world of startups from all corners of the globe - yeah, that's me in a nutshell.

+As a whizz in the technical lead department, I've got a knack for gathering together all the puzzle pieces that make a new product or service.
+I'm your guy for testing the waters in the market, and when it comes to innovation.
+We're BFFs.

+But wait, there's more!
 I get my kicks from all things related to alternative social networks, blockchain, and digital identity.
 The goal?
-To crank up privacy, bid adieu to pesky middlemen, and hand the reins back to individuals. <br><br>Don't think my interests stop there!
-AI projects get my gears turning too.
-I'm all about harnessing their potential, but also understand that with great power comes great responsibility - so you can trust I won't be unleashing any rogue robots.<br><br>So, what are you waiting for?
-Let's get the conversation started!<br><br>Right now, I'm up to my ears in all sorts of blockchain and SaaS shenanigans - think of me as a master of juggling digital projects.<br><br>I'm on the lookout for like-minded folks to join forces on some AI and blockchain adventures.
-Got a project that needs a sprinkle of my expertise?
-Holler!<br><br>Building a business from scratch is my next quest, and I could sure use a wizard or two to guide me along the way.
-Is anyone up for a thrilling journey?<br><br>I'm diving headfirst into the oceans of Deep Learning, AI, and Blockchain.
-So, you might find me with my nose in a book or two, but I'm always ready to chat.<br><br>Feel free to pick my brain about LATAM & UK opportunities or if you're curious about the digital nomad life.
-I've got stories and advice to spare!<br><br>And hey, here's a fun little nugget about me: I've been a globe-trotter and workaholic rolled into one for over 2 years!
-Bet you can't beat my frequent flyer miles!<br><br>Remember, every question is a good question, so don't hesitate to reach out!
+To crank up privacy, bid adieu to pesky middlemen, and hand the reins back to individuals.

+And let's not forget about my love for AI projects.
+I'm all about harnessing their potential, but I also understand that with great power comes great responsibility - so you can trust I won't be unleashing any rogue robots.

+Building a business from scratch is my next quest, and I could sure use a wizard or two to guide me along the way.
+Is anyone up for a thrilling journey?

+Feel free to pick my brain about LATAM & UK opportunities or if you're curious about the digital nomad life.
+I've got stories and advice to spare!

+And hey, here's a fun little nugget about me: I've been a globe-trotter and workaholic rolled into one for over 2 years!
+Bet you can't beat my frequent flyer miles!

+So, what are you waiting for?
+Let's get the conversation started!
+Remember, every question is a good question, so don't hesitate to reach out!

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/carlosfontana)